JonasFano/Isaac_Lab_UR5e_Reach/README.md

     wandb sweep --project rel_ik_sb3_td3_ur5e_reach_0_05_pose_grid_search config_sb3_td3.yaml

-Notably, optimization run names and the specific environment that is used for training has to be changed inside train_sb3_wandb_ppo.py, train_sb3_wandb_ddpg.py, or train_sb3_wandb_td3.py, respectively.
+Notably, optimization project names and the specific environment that is used for training have to be changed inside train_sb3_wandb_ppo.py, train_sb3_wandb_ddpg.py, or train_sb3_wandb_td3.py, respectively.
 The task options are listed below.
+Hyperparameters and parameter sweep names have to be set inside config_sb3_ddpg.yaml, config_sb3_ppo.yaml, or config_sb3_td3.yaml, respectively.